Greenville removes benches in attempt to curb COVID spread

 “In the places where we see people tending to gather together, want to sit, want to have community.
 We’re trying to take some of those away strategically,” Beth Brotherton with the city said.

-She says it’s all in an effort to curb the spread of coronavirus.
+She said it’s all in an effort to curb the spread of coronavirus.

 “Benches are really hard to keep clean, and hard to keep safe.
 With a lot of people touching them and a lot of people sitting down,” Brotherton said.

-She says city works sanitize and power wash the benches, but the ones that were removed couldn’t get cleaned often enough.
+She said city works sanitize and power wash the benches, but the ones that were removed couldn’t get cleaned often enough.

-Boone says the removal of the benches near Trio help with more than just covid.
+Boone said the removal of the benches near Trio help with more than just COVID-19.

 “We work closely with our community partners to make sure our homeless community has a safer place to sleep,” she said.